Western Samoa is a country with 2 main islands, Upolu and Savaii. It’s on the Pacific Ocean, and it’s part of Polynesia and heaven on earth.

 After the horrifying ladder, there’s a small platform but unless it’s something that can be wet, I suggest you leave inside your car - locked.
 There’s nowhere to store your things.
 You can take your clothes and your towel and leave in one of the fales (small bungalows) there for free - but also unattended.
 So don’t leave anything of value.
 We did leave all our phones with our stuff, though, and nobody touched them.

-Remember: You’re asked to dress moderately unless you’re in the pool, so bring on a sarong and wrap it around when you’re enjoying the garden.
+Remember: You’re asked to dress moderately unless you’re in the pool, so bring on a sarong and wrap it around you when you’re enjoying the garden.

 Cost: ST$ 20 per adult and ST$ 10 per child